dshorthouse/dina/README.md

 All variables are **required** and most can be obtained from a DINA system administrator.
 - `authorization_url`, `realm`, `client_id`, `user`, and `password`: used in the Keycloak authentication handshake
 - `endpoint_url`: the single DINA gateway to JSON:API models
-- `server_name`: a key used to reference authentication token responses (in the event you connect to multiple DINA servers or have multiple credentials)
 - `token_store_file`: your local file that caches authentication token responses, prefixed by the server_name key.

 ```ruby